tianyingw/tianyingw.github.io/aboutme.md

 title: About me
 ---

-Howdy!
 I'm Tianying Wang, a PhD student from [Department of Statistics](https://www.stat.tamu.edu), Texas A&M University.
-Here are some fun facts about me:
+I'm also the current President of Statistics Graduate Student Association in Texas A&M University.
+Here are some information about me:

 - Education:
    - PhD candidate (2014-now), Department of Statistics, Texas A&M University